-The only thing that broke the slow and peaceful atmosphere was a kitesurfer who brought up the pulse a bit for Sarah, who has 'kited' a bit, but typically only makes involuntary jumps and smashes right on her head in the sea.
-Of course, we bet on having a lot of fun out of it later in the summer, when we go on a jump in southern Funen.
+The only thing that broke the slow and peaceful atmosphere was a kitesurfer who raised the pulse a little for Sarah, who has 'kited' a bit, but typically only makes involuntary jumps and smashes right on the head in havet.
+We are of course betting on having a lot of fun out of it later in the summer when we go jumping in South Funen.

 In Nakskov, we found a touch of the area's bad reputation - empty houses that have certainly seen better times.
 But the city also offered super cozy little streets with nice houses, and it is probably precisely this balance that #LollandFalsterLovestorm has missed.

 Find your luxury holiday home on Lolland-Falster and Møn here